 The Company computes earnings per share of Common Stock using the two-class method required for participating securities and does not apply the two-class method in periods of net loss.
 Basic and diluted earnings per share were the same for the periods presented as the inclusion of all potential Common Stock outstanding would have been anti-dilutive.
 Earnings per share calculations for all periods prior to the Business Combination have been retrospectively restated to the equivalent number of shares reflecting the exchange ratio established in the BCA.
 Subsequent to the Business Combination, earnings per share was calculated based on weighted average number of shares of common stock then outstanding.

-The following tables set forth the computation of basic and diluted loss for the three months ended March 31, 2022 and 2021:
+The following tables set forth the computation of basic and diluted loss for the three months ended June 30, 2022 and 2021, and the six months ended June 30, 2022 and 2021: